savi-lang/savi/docs/intro-vs-pony.md

   - appropriate for cases where you want to define and call functions on a type without allocating an instance of it at runtime (i.e. stateless "singleton" types, or stateless "class methods" defined on a stateful type)

 As you might expect from the description, primitives in Mare have a capability of `non` (rather than `val`, as they do in Pony).
 As a result, even stateful types can be used "like a primitive" by defining `non` functions on them - such functions can be called without an allocated instance of the type.
 This replaces the common pattern in Pony of defining a "utility primitive" alongside a stateful type (e.g. `primitive Promises` alongside `actor Promise` from the Pony standard libarary) - in Mare, all these functions can be within the same type without any inconvenience.
 Moreover, all types become first-class values, just like primitives.

+However, because it is safe, we allow typechecking of primitives capabilities to ignore capabilities, which smooths over certain issues with migrating Pony code where you were depending on primitives to be a subtype of `val` or `box`, as well as new patterns, such as dependency-injecting a primitive where a mutable type is expected.
+A primitive can have no field-accessing methods, so this is all safe and allowable.

 ### [TODO: More Semantics Info...]